yaraaahmed/zero_day/README.md

 ## Learning Objectives

+At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-*What is a virtual machine
+* what is is a virtual machine

-*What is Vagrant
-*What is Ubuntu
+* what is vagrant

+* what is ubintu